MartinMugambi/CRUD-application-using-ExpressJS-and-MYSQL/README.md

 ### Find the project database on the exported mysql database folder on this github repository and import

-### To Run and See Output run the following command
+### To Run and See Output run the following command in your computer browser

 ```js
    http://localhost:3000/books